TomZurales/Thesis/documents/thesis/thesis.md

 <!-- Contribution -->

 Through this research, we introduce an incrementally updated directional confidence model for the existence of map points.
-This model is implemented as an icosahedral shell surrounding each map point, providing metadata regarding the observability of the point at a discrete set of perspectives.
-Additionally, the same logic is implemented for a continuous shell around the point utilizing von Mises-Fisher distributions.
+This model differs from other point removal optimizations in several ways.
+First, this implementation avoids the use of neural networks, facilitating use on resource constrained hardware without facilities optimized to run them.
+Second, while other probability based point removal optimizations have been developed, this model introduces the idea of utilizing a continuously updated perspective dependent shell of metadata for each keypoint, which can be used to reduce the problem of point existence to a simple Bayesian update step.
+This implementation allows perspective of observation to play a role in the point's existence probability update step, and avoids some of the common a priori work such as prior estimation common to other point removal optimization techniques.
+This shell is implemented in both finite and continuous modalities, utilizing regular convex polyhedral shells in the finite case, and von-meiser fisher distributions on the sphere in the continuous case.

 To facilitate future research, this model is released as an open-source library, which is compatible with any keypoint based visual SLAM implementation.
+Additionally, a collection of co-registered visual-inertial & LIDAR datasets is provided, containing instances of multiple traversals through the same environments with changes to scene contents.
+Information regarding the locations of these environmental changes is included in the dataset, facilitating the benchmarking of point removal optimization implementations.

 <!-- Road Map -->

+Chapter X of this thesis discusses the background of the general SLAM problem, covering the history, use cases, and general pipeline utilized by SLAM systems.
+This is followed by a deeper dive into keypoint-based visual SLAM, the sensor modality targeted by this research.
+We provide a brief survey of widely utilized extensions to the core SLAM algorithm which target deficiencies in the core pipeline.
+Finally, we discuss fields outside the scope of SLAM which provide insight and methodology into this research.

+Chapter X discusses works related to this research, specifically focusing on extensions targeting improved performance in dynamic situations, with additional focus given to those methods which utilize point removal optimizations.

+Chapter X

 ## Research Questions